dataloop/dataloop-support/docs/dashboards/annotations.md

 ## Chef

-We have a Chef handler for posting annotations into Dataloop on every chef run.
+We have a Chef handler for posting annotations into Outlyer on every chef run.

 <https://github.com/dataloop/dataloop-chef-handler>